A tower connecting gauge groups to string topology: First construction of

 of spaces under $F(\il_+)$.
 But the map

 is an equivalence too, and this forces $F(\il_+) \ra P_n F(\il_+)$ to be an equivalence.

 Next, consider the first description

-Remembering that $X$ is a CW complex, the diagram on the left is a CW complex of diagrams.
+Remembering that $X$ is a cell complex, the diagram on the left is a cell complex of diagrams.
 It has one free cell of dimension $d+m$ at the vertex $\il_+$ for every choice of $d$-cell in $X^j$ and choice of $m$-tuple of composable arrows

 Therefore the techniques of section \ref{correct} above tell us that $P_n F$ is $n$-excisive.
 This completes the proof that $n$-excisive approximations exist for topological functors from based spaces to based spaces.